inasafe/inasafe-doc/docs/source/user-docs/application-help/reports.rst

 :file:`inasafe/safe_qgis/resources/qgis-composer-templates/inasafe.qpt`
 and can be modified by opening the template using the QGIS map composer, making your changes and then overwriting the template or saving it in any directory.
-You should take care to test your template changes before using it in production environment.
+You should take care to test your template changes before using it in a production environment.

-To use custom template instead of default one, go to :menuselection:`Plugins --> InaSAFE --> InaSAFE Options` or click on the |project_name| plugin toolbar's options icon.
+To use a custom template instead of the default one, go to :menuselection:`Plugins --> InaSAFE --> InaSAFE Options` or click on the |project_name| plugin toolbar's options icon.
 In Options dialog specify :guilabel:`Report template` setting.
 It should contain full path to your custom template.